Sign up to our Newsletter

 • Appealing court decisions

 Litigation cases can take years to complete, depending on their complexity!
-The pre-trial stage and gathering of evidence tends to make up the bulk of these cases, meaning litigation lawyers typically spend more time outside of court than inside it!
+The pre-trial stage and gathering of evidence tend to make up the bulk of these cases, meaning litigation lawyers typically spend more time outside of court than inside it.

-If you’re hoping to spend every day in the courtroom representing clients on new and exciting cases, this specialty may not be the right fit for you!
+If you want to spend every day in the courtroom representing clients on new and exciting cases, this specialty may not fit you.

 Steps to Becoming a Litigation Attorney